jamesrwhite/minicron/README.md

   - <del>This will be via either WebSockets, a Message Queue or HTTP(s)</del> &#10003;
   - <del>Added configuration file/options to CLI, file most likely using [toml](https://github.com/mojombo/toml "toml")</del> &#10003;
   - Config to allow where job output is to be read from, currently assumed to be STDOUT/STDERR (could be log files)?
-  - Resillience to server connection issues, the job should always run regardless.
-Store output for later transmission
+  - If connection retries fail give up and then persist the command output to disk for later resending

 - Hub
   - The 'Hub' is a web interface to the minicron system and the central point where data is collected